What is a neck lift?

 Your Neck Lift Consultation

-At your initial consult for a neck lift, Dr. Zemmel will meet with you to evaluate your concerns and desired outcomes.
+At your initial consult for a neck lift, one of our plastic surgeons will meet with you to evaluate your concerns and desired outcomes.
 You will undergo a detailed examination of your facial anatomy and the age-related changes that you are most concerned with.
 Based on this assessment, your surgeon will develop a comprehensive surgical plan that will address each of your concerns.

-Dr. Neil Zemmel will then provide you with a detailed surgical plan that will address your stated goals for surgery.
-He will review the operative plan, risk, and realistic results that can be achieved with surgery.
+Your surgeon will then provide you with a detailed surgical plan that will address your stated goals for surgery.
+They will review the operative plan, risk, and realistic results that can be achieved with surgery.